-Even the thought of feeling someone else’s Breath mingle with her own, the idea of drawing another person’s soul into her own body, made her sick.
-She glanced back at the two mercenaries.
-Beside them, Peprin stood, wringing his ridiculous green hat in his fingers.
+It was true.
+Even the thought of feeling someone else’s Breath mingle with her own--the idea of drawing another person’s soul into her own body--made her sick.

 Vivenna turned back to the dying spy.
-His BioChroma was burning bright now, rather than coming in pulses, and his sheets practically glowed, a faded blue pattern on the white fabric now vibrantly visible.
+His BioChroma was burning bright now, and his sheets practically glowed, a faded blue pattern on the white fabric now vibrantly visible.
+It was better to let that Breath die with him.
+She still couldn’t believe that he even held it.

-She wanted to simply dismiss the prospect of taking the Breath and move on.
-It was the right thing to do, after all.
-Wasn’t it?

-The trouble was, she was shaken by the prospect of losing Lemks.
+Yet, the prospect of losing Lemks left her feeling cold.
 Without him, she would have no help in the city.
 No one to give her advice or guide her.
 And, she’d barely brought enough money to see to lodging and meals.
-Bribes, supplies, other costs. . .all of this would be impossible in her current state.
+Bribes, supplies, other costs. . .all of this would be impossible without him.

 If that Breath were really worth as much as Denth implied. . . .